JYU-IBA/jibal/INSTALL.md

         $ brew tap JYU-IBA/iba
         $ brew install jibal

-4. If you want to DEVELOP Jibal and not just use it, follow Linux instructions above, install gsl using Homebrew or MacPorts
+4. If you want to DEVELOP JIBAL and not just use it, follow Linux instructions above, install gsl using Homebrew or MacPorts

 ## Installation instructions for Microsoft Windows 10: